A tropical framework for using Porteous formula: Tropical Preliminaries

 \section{Tropical Preliminaries}

-Below, we recall some terminology we will need surrounding polyhedral complexes from \cite{polycomplexes} in order to move forward.
-For the reader not already familiar with these notions, we advise treating them in analogy to their classical algebraic geometric counterparts.
-As we will see afterwards, such as in manipulations with Chern classes, the manner of which we interact with them is almost indistinguishable from the classical theory.
+We recall the foundational terminology of polyhedral complexes, following the framework of rational polyhedral spaces developed in \cite{main}.
+This framework naturally incorporates \textit{boundary} (via the extended tropical affine space $\TT^n$), which is essential for defining degeneracy loci of the expected codimension.
+The reader unfamiliar with these notions may treat them in analogy to their classical algebraic geometric counterparts; as we will see, the manner in which we interact with them --- for instance in manipulations with Chern classes --- is almost indistinguishable from the classical theory.

-There is another equivalent way of setting the stage for tropical vector bundles and this is by way of what are called \textit{integral affine manifolds}, and use a more sheaf-theoretic language, which can be found in some recent work of others in the area (e.g. see \cite{shaw} or \cite{gross2023semi}).
-We will ultimately stick to this overly-explicit presentation if only to provide maximal accessibility to the notions we later discuss.